nidkil/setting-up-an-open-source-repo/docs/sections/4-tooling/jest.md

 }
 ```

-And voila like magic Webstorm now understands the aliases and you can navigate them with ctrl+b.
+And voila like magic Webstorm now understands the aliases and you can navigate them with Ctrl+B and code completion works.
+O yeah!